 Nope.
 This isn’t “Part 2” from my previous article “What to Expect When You’re Miscarrying” as unfortunately, lightening struck twice in a row for us and we are dealing with another loss again.

 They scheduled another ultrasound at 6 weeks, which also confirmed no heartbeat.
 This time, the news hit like a brick wall and I uncontrollably shook and wept.
-The poor ultrasound tech tried to comfort me and state it still may be too early, but, I knew better.
+The poor ultrasound tech tried to comfort me and state it still may be too early.
+But, I knew better.
 The doctor also came back to confirm there may be a problem with the development of the pregnancy and ordered more blood work that day.
 My progesterone was a little lower at 15.1, but my HCG was rocking at 7,373.00.
-However, he went over the ultrasound pics, explained the minimal development and said there was likely a 90% chance this is going to end in a miscarriage.
-He said he liked to leave the other 10% for miracles, but wanted to prepare us for the worst and make us aware of our options if we miscarry.
+However, he went over the ultrasound pics and explained the minimal development.
+There was likely a 90% chance this was going to end in a miscarriage.
+He liked to leave the other 10% for miracles, but wanted to prepare us for the worst and make us aware of our options if we miscarry.

 2).
 Drugs to induce a miscarriage.
 This is basically a pill to cause you to bleed (no, it’s not the abortion pill) and it may/may not cause you to miscarry.
-It states it has a high effective rate of causing you to bleed (then causing your miscarriage) and the side affects can vary from person to person.
+It states it has a high effective rate of causing you to bleed (then causing your miscarriage).
+The side affects can vary from person to person.

 I asked for personal time to grieve, mentally prepare and weigh my options.
-This is what I felt like I needed the most at the time, my husband honored my wishes and he and our son went up to our parents for the weekend.
-During this time, I read A LOT about recurring miscarriages, numbed myself in front of the TV with Netflix and power-cleaned our house (vacuum lines on the carpet are a form of therapy for me).
+This is what I felt like I needed the most at the time.
+My husband honored my wishes and he and our son went up to our parents for the weekend.
+During this time, I read A LOT about recurring miscarriages, numbed myself in front of the TV with Netflix and power-cleaned our house.
+Vacuum lines on the carpet are a form of therapy for me.

 The nurse emailed me later that day asking which option I would like to proceed with for the pregnancy.
 After asking 309458340985 questions, I went with option 2 of drugs to induce bleeding/cause a miscarriage.
 Having been through it naturally before, I knew what it entailed.
 Since my body was also showing zero signs of miscarriage, it may have been a while before it realized there was no baby to support and I did not want to wait for the inevitable.
 I would have gone the D&C route, but, they wouldn’t test the material since this was only my second miscarriage.
-The doc also mentioned I was a good candidate for option 2 since things hadn’t progressed very far yet, but advised after week 8 it may get more difficult and painful if I waited for it to occur naturally.
+The doc also mentioned I was a good candidate for option 2 since things hadn’t progressed very far yet.
+He advised after week 8 it may get more difficult and painful if I waited for it to occur naturally.

 What I’ve learned:

 If you look at my numbers above, the HCG was low to rise and was not doubling early in the pregnancy yet it seemed to finally catch on and rise (too late).
 My progesterone also may have been a little unstable.
 However, this isn’t the case for all women.
 I know women that had barely any HCG levels (by the way those are the women that suck and have ZERO pregnancy symptoms) and they pop out perfectly healthy babies.
 If you have pregnancy symptoms, be grateful; it means your body is producing hormones to support your pregnancy!

 With that said, I’m stating it is OK (when you deem the situation appropriate) to say, F U to statistics, people with medical degrees and insurance companies.
 This is your body.
-You’ve lived with it for X number of years, you know it better than them, you can defy odds or be a variable they throw out in their data analysis.
-For them to say, “the chance of miscarrying a 3rd time in a row, is no greater than miscarrying a 1st time” is completely bull s**** to me.
+You’ve lived with it for X number of years.
+You know it better than them.
+And can defy odds or be a variable they throw out in their data analysis.
+For them to say, “the chance of miscarrying a 3rd time in a row, is no greater than miscarrying a 1st time” is completely bull s*** to me.
 Dude – there’s a f’in pattern here.
 I’m a firm believer the definition of insanity is doing something the same way and expecting different results.
 If you don’t like the outcome and the way things are going, take it upon yourself to change the formula in the equation to get a different result.

 Me six months ago would have flipped out over that text.
 But, instead, tears of happiness filled my eyes.
 This wasn’t good news.
 This was GREAT news.
 I’ve had to remind myself of my personal motto, “Celebrate successes, offer encouragement through failure and surround yourself with those who are healthy for you!”
-Two weeks later, we got to celebrate her success; I held him in my arms for almost an hour while he slept and I stared into his innocent face.
+Two weeks later, we got to celebrate her success.
+I held him in my arms for almost an hour while he slept and I stared into his innocent face.
 I was genuinely happy for her that she had such a healthy baby and felt more at peace with my situation and what I do and don’t have control over.